Pir-e Harat

-Pir-e Harat (پيرهرات, also Romanized as Pīr-e Harāt) is a village in Khaleh Sara Rural District, Asalem District, Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 948, in 232 families.
+Pir-e Harat (پيرهرات) (Note: Also romanized as Pīr-e Harāt) is a village in Khaleh Sara Rural District of Asalem District in Talesh County, Gilan province, Iran.

+Demographics

-Language
+Language and religion

 It is a predominately Talysh speaking and Sunni village.

+Population

+At the time of the 2006 National Census, the village's population was 948 in 232 households.
+The 2011 census counted 1,009 people in 310 households.
+The 2016 census measured the population of the village as 907 people in 278 households.